Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Control methodology

-The use of ambiguous chance constraints can be intuitively justified as follows.
-Suppose that nominally (under full knowledge of the distribution $p$), we would impose chance constraints of the form $\prob_p[Z > 0] \leq \alpha$.
-We can equivalently denote this by $\E_p \left[1_{(0, \infty)}\left[ Z \right]\right] \leq \alpha$, as illustrated in \cref{fig:avar-intuition}.
-Since this function is nonconvex and discontinuous at zero, it is often approximated by its smallest convex upper bound $\inf_{t>0} \E_p\left[\left[1+t Z \right]_{+}\right]$ \cite{nemirovski_SafeTractableApproximations_2012}.
-Constraining this function to be below $\alpha$ is equivalent to asserting that $\AVAR_{\alpha}^{p}[Z] \leq 0$ \cite[\S 6.2.4]{shapiro_LecturesStochasticProgramming_2009}.
-Besides resulting in a safe, continuous surrogate of the original chance constraint, the average value-at-risk has the additional practical benefit of penalizing larger constraint violations and thus providing more informative gradients to local optimization solvers.
+Constraining this function to be below $\alpha$ is equivalent to asserting that $\AVAR_{\alpha}^{p}[Z] \leq 0$ \cite[\S 6.2.4]{shapiro_LecturesStochasticProgramming_2009}. {It can be shown that, $\AVAR_{\alpha}^{p}[z] \leq 0 \implies \prob[Z > 0] \leq \alpha$\footnote{See \ref{app:background-chanceconstraints} for additional details.}, and furthermore, the former inequality can be exactly reformulated as a smooth constraint by introducing some additional auxiliary variables \cite{sopasakis_RiskaverseRiskconstrainedOptimal_2019}.} Besides resulting in a safe, continuous surrogate of the original chance constraint, the average value-at-risk has the additional practical benefit of penalizing larger constraint violations and thus providing more informative gradients to local optimization solvers.

-The evaluation of \eqref{eq:avar-definition}, however, requires knowledge of $p$, which is only partially available through the ambiguity set.
+The evaluation of \eqref{eq:avar-definition}, however, requires knowledge of $p$, but our controller only has access to the estimated ambiguity sets \eqref{eq:mode-specific-ambiguity}.
 For this reason, we impose constraints of this type robustly with respect to misestimation of $p$.
 In particular, this leads to the collision constraints

-for all $\iota \in \nodes{[0,\hor-1]}$, where $h: \Re^n \to \Re_-$ is some function of the state that represents a negative distance. \Cref{sec:collision-avoidance-forms} describes several possible choices for the function $h$.
+for all $\iota \in \nodes{[0,\hor-1]}$, where $h: \Re^n \to \Re$ is some function of the state that represents a negative distance. \Cref{sec:collision-avoidance-forms} describes several possible choices for the function $h$.